Alice Barbieri: UCLA Bruins

 Barbieri transferred to the University of California, Los Angeles ahead of her senior year of college.
 She debuted for the Bruins on August 11, 2024, participating in UCLA's first-ever match as a member of the Big Ten Conference.
 During the match, she assisted Nicki Fraser to cap off a 3–0 victory over Loyola Marymount.
 Barbieri went on to make 17 appearances (9 starts) for the Bruins, accruing a total of 711 minutes.
 She helped UCLA win the 2024 Big Ten women's soccer tournament and qualify for the 2024 NCAA tournament.
 In both of the Bruins' NCAA matches, Barbieri participated as a substitute.

 Club career

 On February 5, 2025, Barbieri signed her first professional contract with Italian club Sampdoria, inking a six-month deal with an option for an additional year.
 With both of her parents having moved to the United States from Italy, this move marked a return to roots for Barbieri.
 She made 8 appearances for the club, none of which were victories, as Sampdoria succumbed to relegation to the Serie B. Upon the expiration of her contract, Barbieri departed from Sampdoria.

 Barbieri returned stateside in July 2025, signing with USL Super League club Brooklyn FC ahead of the Super League's second season in existence.
 She made her Brooklyn FC debut on August 23, 2025, playing all 90 minutes of the club's season-opening victory over reigning champions Tampa Bay Sun FC.
+After making 8 straight starts to kick off the season, Barbieri picked up an injury that sidelined her for the majority of the campaign.
+She returned to the field in Brooklyn's season finale, coming on as a second-half substitute in a defeat to the Spokane Zephyr on May 16, 2026.
+In July 2026, Barbieri's departure from Brooklyn was announced.